Skip to content

 Plumber needed

-Body copy on the default surface.
+Body copy on the neutral surface.

-<Surface tone="default" className="rounded-lg p-6 space-y-2">
+<Surface tone="neutral" className="rounded-lg p-6 space-y-2">

 <Text variant="header-md">Plumber needed</Text>

-<Text variant="body-md">Body copy on the default surface.</Text>
+<Text variant="body-md">Body copy on the neutral surface.</Text>

 </Surface>